larry-athey/boilermaker/Instructions/FAQ.md

 ---

-Q: All this WiFi and networking stuff is over my head, do you have a guide for this?

-A: Sorry, that's beyond the scope of what I'm doing here, but there are thousands of videos on YouTube that teach these topics.
-Honestly, I haven't seen too many cases where a person's WiFi is so flakey that they need any major help.
-The problematic cases that I've seen are usually caused by crappy outdated ISP-provided routers or by somebody intentionally making things hard for themselves.
-If you have a decent modern router, things will generally just work by default using nothing more than a DHCP (dynamic IP) address.

----

 Q: I'm on fiber internet and my ISP provides their own required proprietary router with no admin access, what's my option here?

 A: Get an inexpensive WiFi access point _(not an additional router or WiFi extender)_ that plugs into one of the ethernet ports of your existing router.
 This will provide a separate WiFi network that's bridged into your existing network.
 Disable the 5 GHz network and set it to WPA2.
 After that, you should be golden.
 TP-Link's budget EAP or WA series access points are great options.
+Again, do not try to use a router for this unless you know how to switch it into bridge or access point mode!

+---

+Q: All this WiFi and networking stuff is over my head, do you have a guide for this?

+A: Sorry, that's beyond the scope of what I'm doing here, but there are thousands of videos on YouTube that teach these topics.
+Honestly, I haven't seen too many cases where a person's WiFi is so flakey that they need any major help.
+The problematic cases that I've seen are usually caused by crappy outdated ISP-provided routers or by somebody intentionally making things hard for themselves.
+If you have a decent modern router, things will generally just work by default using nothing more than a DHCP (dynamic IP) address.

 ---